abap2UI5/docs/docs/resources/who_uses.md

 ### Open Source Projects
 **Do you use abap2UI5 in an open-source project?** <br>
 Let the world know about it!
-Adding it here helps others find and contribute to it:
+Adding your project here helps others discover, use, and contribute to it:

 |  Repository | Description |
 | ------------- | ------------- |